 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The barn owl (Tyto alba) is a state-endangered species.
 In 2015, only 10 barn owl nests were reported statewide.
 The decline is due to the loss of grassland habitat.
 Barn owls get their name because nests are often placed in barns.

 The barn owl is the most widely distributed of all owls and is found on all continents except Antarctica.
 Ill-equipped for cold weather, barn owls are much more common in southern Indiana.
 Although barn owls occasionally occur in northern Indiana, most recent nests known have been in the southern half of the state, especially in counties along the Ohio River.
 In Indiana and many other Midwestern states, this once-common, rural inhabitant is now rare, and the species is considered endangered by many state wildlife agencies.
 About 10-15 nests are found annually in Indiana.

 Barn owls are tolerant of living close to man, and they respond well to management.
-Since 1984, the Non-game and Endangered Wildlife Program has been investigating reports of barn owls and has erected more than 200 boxes for nesting.
-By packing these boxes in areas with adequate feeding habitat, barn owls can have a secure nesting place.
-The box is designed so that barn owls are safe from raccoons and, the entrance from the outside of the barn prevents fouling of the barn.
+Since 1984, the Non-game and Endangered Wildlife Program has been investigating reports of barn owls and has erected more than 300 boxes for nesting.
+By placing these boxes in areas with adequate feeding habitat, barn owls can have a secure nesting place.
+The box is designed so that barn owls are safe from raccoons.
 By cleaning out debris from the nest box prior to the nesting season, and not disturbing the owls while they are present, boxes may be used repeatedly for many years.
-Find out how to build your own barn owl nest box.